buddhaman/tim_engine/readme.txt

 ------ Evolution Sim -------

-- Fix mouse.
-Make nice animated cursor for every tool.
+- Implement right click.
+V
+- Timer in gui to animate radial menu.
+- Radial menu on right click to draw on single bodypart, delete, or other features.
+(Idea).
+- Make items selectable.
+- Show drawable surface by drawing dashed lines.

 - Add tutorial.
 - Draw on single bodypart.

-- Radial menu on right click to draw on single bodypart, delete, or other features.
-(Idea)

 - Give very clear feedback for current tool.
 - When selecting bodypart switch to selection.
 No need to cancel inbetween.